Week of

 Eat

 cold-water fish.
-Eating salmon, mackerel or other fish
+Eating salmon, mackerel

-from icy waters several times a week can have a very positive
+a week can have a very positive effect on

-effect on your HDL levels.
-They contain omega-3 fatty acids,
+your HDL levels.
+They contain omega-3 fatty

 -